-At the University of Alabama, the Crimson Tide have one of the most loyal fanbases in the country that dates back to the days of College Football Hall of Famer Bear Bryant.
-These days, the program is more dominant than ever and has been ranked No. 1 in the AP Poll at some point in every season since 2008.
-Apparently, the next generation of Alabama faithful just isn’t as excited to see the Crimson Tide win anymore.
+At the University of Alabama, the Crimson Tide have one of the most loyal fanbases in the country that dates back to the days of College Football Hall-of-Famer Bear Bryant.
+These days, the program is as dominant as ever with no signs of slowing down in 2019.
+Apparently, the next generation of Alabama faithful just aren’t as excited to see the Crimson Tide win anymore.

-During the team’s home game against the Louisiana-Lafayette Rajun’ Cajuns, the Alabama Crimson Tide’s student section in Bryant-Denny Stadium was noticeably sparse for a defending national champion already off to a historic start in 2018.
+During last year’s home game against the Louisiana-Lafayette Ragin’ Cajuns, the Alabama Crimson Tide’s student section inside Bryant-Denny Stadium was noticeably sparse for a defending national champion off to a historic start in 2018.

-At his press conference on Wednesday, head coach Nick Saban criticized Alabama students for not showing up to watch the Tide thrash a Sun Belt Conference bottom feeder 56-14.
+At his press conference the following Wednesday, head coach Nick Saban criticized Alabama students for not showing up to watch the Tide thrash a Sun Belt Conference bottom feeder, 56-14.

 “I can honestly say I was a little disappointed that there weren’t more students at the last game, and I think we’re trying to address that,” Saban said.
 He added his personal belief that ticket sales should be offered to the “great people” who travel with the team and not reserved for only students who might decide not to come to the game.

 “When I first came here they used to play that tradition thing up there and everyone was cheering and excited and happy and there was great spirit,” Saban said.
 “Now, they don’t even cheer.
 They introduce our players and nobody even cheers.”